sourcemeta/hydra/doxygen/index.markdown

 [`libcurl`](https://curl.se/libcurl/), including streaming.

-It targets C++20 and supports the Clang, GCC, and MSVC compilers on macOS, GNU/Linux, FreeBSD, Windows, and Unikraft, and it is designed to integrate well with other Sourcemeta libraries like [JSON Toolkit](https://jsontoolkit.sourcemeta.com).
+It targets C++20 and supports the Clang, GCC, and MSVC compilers on macOS, GNU/Linux, Windows, and Unikraft, and it is designed to integrate well with other Sourcemeta libraries like [JSON Toolkit](https://jsontoolkit.sourcemeta.com).

 Installation